Home Depot Stock Fundamentals

 Comparative valuation techniques use various fundamental indicators to help in determining Home Depot's current stock value.
 Our valuation model uses many indicators to compare Home Depot value to that of its competitors to determine the firm's financial worth.
 You can analyze the relationship between different fundamental ratios across Home Depot competition to find correlations between indicators driving Home Depot's intrinsic value.
 More Info.

-Home Net Income Peer Comparison
+Home Profit Margin Peer Comparison

 Stock peer comparison is one of the most widely used and accepted methods of equity analyses.
-It analyses Home Depot's direct or indirect competition against its Net Income to detect undervalued stocks with similar characteristics or determine the stocks which would be a good addition to a portfolio.
+It analyses Home Depot's direct or indirect competition against its Profit Margin to detect undervalued stocks with similar characteristics or determine the stocks which would be a good addition to a portfolio.
 Peer analysis of Home Depot could also be used in its relative valuation, which is a method of valuing Home Depot by comparing valuation metrics of similar companies.

 Home Depot ESG Sustainability